ABC Bank’s Koinange Street branch has moved to a new location on College House at the junction of Koinange Street and University Way in Nairobi.

 ABC Bank continues to to support community initiatives to assist them advance their causes and nurture talent among the youth to become active participants and contributors to social and economic development in society.

-ABC Bank staff on 30th March saw off a group of children from Upendo Kids International as they traveled to the US on a two-week thanks-giving tour.
+ABC Bank staff on 30th March saw off a group of children from Upendo Kids International as they traveled to the US on a two-week fundraising tour will take them to Oklahoma State where they will meet various groups of Kenyans living there.

 The tour will take the children to Oklahoma State for two weeks, during which they will meet various groups of Kenyans living there.